jyao1/EdkiiShellTool/Readme.md

 A tool to dump TCG2 event log, according to TCG specification.

+- StackUage

+A tool to check the stack usage in an EFI application.
+This tool shows the stack size, current stack location and the stack touched by a UEFI application.
+UEFI specification requires 128K as minimal.
+We observed that some special programs require more.
+This tool helps a developer to adjust the stack size.

 ## Known limitation:
 This package is only the sample code to show the concept.
 It does not have a full validation and does not meet the production quality yet.